akchonya/aiogram-3-faq/docs/common_questions.md

 ## Where should I start from?

-Try the [Simple Usage](https://docs.aiogram.dev/en/latest/#simple-usage) example from documentation.
+Try the [Simple Usage](https://docs.aiogram.dev/en/latest/#simple-usage) example from the documentation.

 ## Can my bot use premium emojis?